 - 1. Access the Logic Tree diagram that contains the hypothesis for which you want to delete a verification. - 2.
 In the design canvas, double-click the hypothesis.
 A window appears, displaying the datasheet of the hypothesis. - In the window, select the Verifications tab.
-A list of Verifications that are available for the selected hypothesis node appears in the Assigned Nodes section of the window. - 5.
-Select Yes.
-The Verification is deleted.
+A list of Verifications that are available for the selected hypothesis node appears in the Assigned Nodes section of the window. - 4.
+Next to the Verification that you want to delete, select $\overline{\underline{u}}$.